RosanaFSS/Cybersecurity-Journey-TryHackMe/Easy 🔗 - Advent of Cyber 3 2019, Day 11, Networking.md

 <br>

 <p>McDatabaseAdmin told us the database name is reindeer and it has three tables:<br>
 - names<br>
 - presents<br>
-- schedule<br><br>
+- schedule<br>

-To display the table names, you could use the following syntax, SELECT * FROM table_name WHERE condition.
+To display the table names, you could use the following syntax, SELECT * FROM table_name WHERE condition.<br>
 - SELECT * is used to return specific columns (attributes). * refers to all the columns.<br>
 - FROM table_name to specify the table you want to read from.<br>
 - WHERE condition to specify the rows (entities).<br><br>